adamgreig/agg-kicad/scripts/README.md

 This script checks all the `.lib` files in a directory and validates that they conform to as many of the rules as can reasonably be automatically checked.

-The top of the file includes a list of library files to skip, which is set to the automatically-generated files that will contain presumably-valid symbols (but typically also many symbols, such as the compiled and connector libraries).
+The top of the file includes a list of library files that are automatically generated, which may include more than one part per library.

-Some exceptions can be enabled inside a library file, for example `#invisiblename` for parts where the name is allowed to be invisible.
+Some exceptions can be enabled inside a library file, for example `#invisiblename` for parts where the name is allowed to be invisible and `#invisiblereference` where the reference may be invisible.

 `python3 libcheck.py ../lib`

 ## pre-commit

 This script is a Git hook that should be placed in `.git/hooks`.
-Whenever you commit it will check all the library files in `lib/` with `libcheck.py`, and all the footprints in `agg.pretty/` with `modcheck.py`, and stop the commit if any errors are found.
+Whenever you commit it will run `make check` and stop the commit if any errors are found.

 ## post-commit